Some experts say they’re a ‘myth’ while others will go as far as to call them Unicorns…Do DevOps Engineers exist?

 This includes implementing tools to support the ongoing improvement of the communication process.

-I cannot emphasized enough how the quality and speed of communication between teams is the most important aspect of DevOps for me.
+I cannot emphasize enough how the quality and speed of communication between teams is the most important aspect of DevOps for me.

 All processes move along faster and smoother when everyone is reading from the same playbook.